 Jamey Weichert, the Company's Chief Scientific Officer and principal founder of Cellectar, and a director and shareholder of the Company, is a faculty member at the University of Wisconsin-Madison ("UW").

-During the year ended December 31, 2011, the Company made contributions totaling \$206,500 to UW, for use towards unrestricted research activities.
-No payments were made to UW during the year ended December 31, 2010.
+During the year ended December 31, 2012, the Company made contributions to UW totaling \$269,000 for use towards unrestricted research activities and paid UW of approximately \$349,000 for costs associated with clinical trial and other research agreements.
+The Company made contributions to UW of \$206,500 for use towards unrestricted research activities during the year ended December 31, 2011.